vrindger/actually_open_lean/README.md

 ## Step 2 - Create your own trading algo!
 U can copy mine but use your own brokerage keys etc

-* Create a new dir in the lean_algos dir with your own config file and .py or .cs file for C#.
+* Create a new dir in the lean_algos dir with your own config file and an algo.py or algo.cs file for C#.

 * To create algo, look at the template dir under `lean_algos`

 * `MyLeanAlgorithm` is my example algorithm using my config file(a `config.json`) which used to have my secret keys for my brokerage's paper account.
 The algorithm file is a .py file.

-* Yes, u will need every single file - the json file, an algo file, Dockerfile AND the .sh bash files. this stuff is WIP
+* Yes, u will need every single file - the json file, an algo file, Dockerfile AND the .sh bash file.

 ## Step 3 - Run bash script